Henrik has a basic ten-year education from a Danish public school.

 Henrik Skriver is a member of the German society Vereinigung der rechtschaffenen fremden Zimmerer- und Schieferdeckergesellen Deutschlands, which is located in Hamburg.

 Members of this organisation are dressed in black or white clothes.
 They carry all their belongings over the shoulder, they travel by foot with a wooden walking stick in their hand, and they wear a special black tie.
-The black tie is the most important characteristic of this organisation.
+The black tie and leather reinforcements is the most important characteristic of this organisation.
 It tells you that you are standing before an honest and honourable person with no criminal record, who lives in accordance with the ethic rules of the organisation.
 Those ethic rules are strictly observed by the members, wherever in the world they may be.

 The naver must be a certified craftsman.
 In former days a journeyman was required to work and live as naver for at least three years, before he could become a master craftsman with his own workshop.
 In Europe navers may be skilled craftsmen in various trades, such as carpenters, blacksmiths, plumbers etc.